wende/moonproject/README.md

-# The Box For The Moon
+# The Box for Moon

 An interactive 3D puzzle game built with Three.js and Vite.
 Players explore a mysterious box containing a series of interconnected puzzles that must be solved in sequence.